mastercomfig/mastercomfig/docs/customization/custom_configs.md

 If you have any class configs, you will have also have to move them to the `tf/cfg/user` folder.

 If there's something you'd like to run for all of your class configs, you can add it to `user/game_overrides.cfg`.
+Note: when playing Valve Competitive Matchmaking, the game overrides are skipped.
+If there's something you'd like to run once you spawn on a match for all of your class configs, you can add it to `user/game_overrides_once.cfg`.

 If you have a `listenserver.cfg`, you will have to move it to `user/`.
 Or create one, if you'd like to execute stuff on local servers.